Skip to main content

 Argument/OptionDescription

---modelThe fully-qualified Eloquent model class (e.g. App\Models\Order)
+--modelThe fully-qualified Eloquent model class (e.g. App\Models\User)

 --triggersComma-separated triggers: on_create,on_update,on_delete